How to Safely Gain Weight

 If there are any fats you should avoid completely, the answer is trans fats.
 They have no safe levels of consumption and offer no health benefits.
 Ingesting trans fats can increase your risk of heart disease, stroke, diabetes, and other chronic medical conditions.

-Trans fats are banned in the United States and other countries.
+Artificial trans fats are banned in the United States and other countries.

 Healthy Ways to Gain Weight